Impact

 Risk and Exploitability

-The EPSS score is not available and the issue is not listed in the CISA KEV catalog, so the exact likelihood of exploitation is unknown.
-However, the attack would require the ability to forward a key via ssh-agent, which can be achieved by a local user or a process with agent access.
+The EPSS score of < 1% indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 9.1 reflects its high severity and indicates potential for widespread damage.
+The attack requires the ability to forward an SSH key via ssh-agent, which can be achieved by a local user or a process with agent access.
 Because the flaw silently removes all constraint extensions, the attack vector is straightforward for anyone who can trigger key forwarding.
-The fix now serializes all constraint extensions and rejects unsupported ones, greatly reducing the window of opportunity for exploitation.
-Monitoring agent usage and restricting key forwarding remain prudent measures until a patched version is deployed.
+The fix now serializes all constraint extensions and rejects unsupported ones, greatly reducing the potential exploitation window.

 OpenCVE Enrichment